karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 I should make the point quickly that these results are not completely new to Computer Vision, and that some have observed the same problems even with our older features, e.g. HOG features.
 See [Exploring the Representation Capabilities of the HOG Descriptor](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6130416&contentType=Conference+Publications&queryText%3Dexploring+representation+capabilities+of+HOG) for details.

 The conclusion seems to be that we can take any arbitrary image and classify it as whatever class we want by adding tiny, imperceptible noise patterns.
 Worse, it was found that a reasonable fraction of fooling images **generalize** across different Convolutional Networks, so this isn't some kind of fragile property of the new image or some overfitting property of the model.
 There's something more general about the type of introduced noise that seems to fool many other models.
 In some sense, it is much more accurate to speak about *fooling subspaces* rather than *fooling images*.
 The latter erroneously makes them seem like tiny points in the super-high-dimensional image space, perhaps similar to rational numbers along the real numbers, when instead they are better thought of as entire intervals.
-Of course, this work raises security concerns because an adversary could conceivably generate a fooling image of any class on their own computer and upload it to some service with a malicious intent.
+Of course, this work raises security concerns because an adversary could conceivably generate a fooling image of any class on their own computer and upload it to some service with a malicious intent, with a non-zero probability of it fooling the server-side model (e.g. circumventing racy filters).

 > What is going on?

 These results are interesting and worrying, but they have also led to a good amount of confusion among laymen.
 The most important point of this entire post is the following:

 **These results are not specific to images, ConvNets, and they are also not a "flaw" in Deep Learning**.
 A lot of these results were reported with ConvNets running on images because pictures are fun to look at and ConvNets are state-of-the-art, but in fact the core flaw extends to many other domains (e.g. speech recognition systems), and most importantly, also to simple, shallow, good old-fashioned Linear Classifiers (Softmax classifier, or Linear Support Vector Machines, etc.).
 As we will see, this *linear* nature is problematic, and because Deep Learning models use linear functions to build up the architecture, they inherit their flaw.
+However, Deep Learning by itself is not the cause of the issue.
+In fact, Deep Learning offers tangible hope for a solution, since we can use all the wiggle of composed functions to design more resistant architectures or objectives.

 ### How fooling methods work